 In May 2014 the owners son, Alexander Flebbe, passed his exam for recognition as Bachelor Professional of Hospitality Management (CCI).
-At the age of 22 he is supporting the young Klassik Altstadt Hotel team, preparing to take over the hotel into the third generation
+At the age of 22 he supported the young Klassik Altstadt Hotel team, preparing to take over the hotel into the third generation

 Our hotel motto: “Whilst honouring the heritage of our past we want to fill our traditional Hanseatic home with new und modern life”

 We hope to live our motto for many more generations to come.